The Best Nursing Home Abuse Attorney

 An Atlanta nursing home abuse attorney can help if you or a loved one has been injured or become ill as a result of shoddy nursing home care.
 This type of attorney is, unfortunately, a necessity in this day and age.
 Although many nursing homes are well run, far too many are horribly managed, with untrained and unsupervised staff neglecting senior residents in need.
 But don’t worry – we can help.

 Mr. Davis is an accomplished nursing home abuse attorney in Atlanta, Georgia.
 He has received virtually every award and honor available to Georgia trial attorneys.
-He is one of the foremost experts on nursing home abuse law in Georgia.
-Published on March 16, 2017, last updated on June 28, 2019.
+He is one of the foremost experts on medical malpractice law in Georgia.
+Published on March 16, 2017, last updated on June 21, 2019.

 An Atlanta nursing home abuse attorney is an unfortunate necessity.
 As some of the most fragile of our society, the elderly are more prone to injury.
 In fact, caring for the elderly requires continuous attention to physical, emotional, and social well-being.